ocaml/platform-blog/about-utop.md

 This is a non-exhaustive list of features that have been added over time to enhance the user experience.
-Some of them might be controversial, I tried to choose what was the most requested most of the time:
+Some of them might be controversial, so I tried to choose what was the most requested most of the time.

 - when using the [lwt](http://ocsigen.org/lwt/) or
   [async](https://github.com/janestreet/async) libraries, UTop will